Misterbabou/gptwol/README.md

     environment:
       - PORT=5000 #Free Port on Your host; default is 5000
       - TZ=Europe/Paris #Set your timezone for Cron; default is UTC
-      #- ENABLE_LOGIN=false # Enable or diable login; You would be able to access with USERNAME and PASSWORD; default is false
+      #- ENABLE_LOGIN=false # Enable or disable login; You would be able to access with USERNAME and PASSWORD; default is false
       #- USERNAME=admin # Set a username; default is admin
       #- PASSWORD=admin # Set a password; default is admin
       #- SCRIPT_NAME=/my-app # Uncomment this line to run the app under a prefix; default is /